Before we get into customer support examples, What is customer support?

 The Lego executive could not have replied at all, and nobody would know.
 Or they could have sent a plain letter alongside the Lego.
-But Lego went a step ahead and showed great love and creativity towards their customers.
-That’s what paid off and earned Lego great customer feedback.
+However, Lego went a step ahead and showed great love and creativity towards its customers.
+That’s what paid off and earned Lego excellent customer feedback.

 Customers are used to plain, scripted responses.
 It’s so rare to see a customer support executive show their individuality.
 But that’s a great opportunity lost.
-Companies should know when to allow a bit of creativity and let the world see a human side.
-It makes for wonderful customer support, and in some cases, great marketing.
+Companies should know when to allow a bit of creativity and let the world see the human side.
+It makes for wonderful customer support and, in some cases, great marketing.

 5. Morton’s Steakhouse Works As A Team To Support Customers

 Aside from ‘It’s company policy,’ the other big obstacle to great customer support is team coordination.
-Often, customer support can take ages if they involve different teams within a company.
+Often, customer support can take ages if it involves different teams within a company.
 But if the teams are actually working together as they should, companies can deliver great customer experiences.
-Just take the example of Mortons.
+Just take this customer service example of Mortons.

 At the Newark airport, just three hours after the tweet, a man wearing a tuxedo was waiting for him with his order from Morton’s.